TREATMENT OF ADOLESCENT IDIOPATHIC SCOLIOSIS DURING GROWTH

 The primary outcome measure for the study for all major curves was an improvement/decrease in the Cobb angle of 6° or more; unchanged/stable as ± 5°; and progressed/worsened by 6° or more.
 Patients in the experimental group who were compliant with their exercise program had a higher rate of Cobb angle improvement.
 The study shows that the effectiveness of bracing can be improved with the addition of Schroth Method scoliosis-specific exercise program, providing there is a strong compliance to both.

-¹ For more information regarding specific physical therapy methods in the treatment of idiopathic scoliosis click on the citation below:
+For more information regarding bracing and specific physical therapy methods in the treatment of idiopathic scoliosis click on the citations below: